 execute This function may be used to execute a command.
 The arguments are assembled into the command to be executed.
 Use the special "{}" argument to insert the name of the current file.
 The function returns true of the command's exist status is zero.
-All following arguments to find are taken to be arguments to the command until an argument consisting of ';' is encountered.
+All following arguments to find are taken to be arguments to the command until an argument consisting of ";" is encountered.
 The command is executed in the starting directory.
+See also the -execute action, below.